eponsonby/ATP-Support/job-announcement-playbook/details/requirements/conditions-of-employment.md

 This information has moved to a standard location at the end of the Requirements section named [Background checks and security clearance](../background-check/#drug-test-required).

+**Note**: This is a new field and may not yet be available from your Talent Acquisition System (TAS) vendor.
+Work with your TAS to request the ability to populate this new field.

 ### Student loan repayment incentive

 We recommend that this information be given in the [Benefits](../../benefits#agency-benefits) section.